Avalanche rally for 5-4 overtime win vs Sharks

 San Jose appeared in control after scoring twice in the second period to take a 3-1 lead.
 But Nichushkin scored early in the period to make it a one-goal game and Landeskog made it 4-3 after Meier scored for San Jose.

-A turnover by Brent Burns set up Kadri’s game-tying goal and then Burakovsky won it in overtime.
+A turnover by Brent Burns set up Kadri’s game-tying goal that ended a 19-game stretch without a goal and then Burakovsky won it in overtime.

+“It’s tough to see the way that game ended,” Boughner said.
+“I thought we should have been celebrating two points tonight.”

 COVID-19 LIST

-Avalanche backup goalie Devan Dubnyk was added to the COVID-19 list before the game.
+Avalanche backup goalie Devan Dubnyk was added to the COVID-19 list before the game after testing positive.
+Dubnyk will quarantine for two weeks at his house in the San Jose area that he still has after being traded from the Sharks last month.
 Jonas Johansson suited up as the backup goalie.
 Grubauer returned after missing more than two weeks on the COVID-19 list last week for Colorado.

 UP NEXT

 The teams finish the season series on Wednesday in San Jose.
-Colorado is 6-1 in the season series.
+Colorado is 6-1 in the season series including three in a stretch of four in a row against the Sharks.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports